NuGet/Home/proposed/2022/pack-referenced-projects.md

 When SDK-style project is being packed as a NuGet, all projects that it references are considered as NuGet themselves that this NuGet depends on.
 This is not always a desired behavior, sometimes user needs artifacts from referenced project(s) to be packed into the NuGet.
-Currently there's no easy way to override this behavior except for ditching `csproj`, and  going back to `nuspec`, which becomes another source of truth and all that good stuff.
+Currently there's no easy way to override this behavior except for ditching `csproj`, and going back to `nuspec`.
+In many cases that involves piping lots of information from the `MSBuild` context into the `nuspec` evaluation via `key=value` parameters.
+Chaining together dozens of arguments to achieve parity with metadata usually automagically introduced by the SDK becomes tedious, which eventually weakens the otherwise rich set of information attached to a modern NuGet package.

 ## Explanation